modxorg/Docs/en/extras/formit/formit.hooks/email.md

 ]]
 ```

-### Select the receiver of the mail by a select dropdown without offering the receiver mail in the form
+### Select the receiver of the mail by a select dropdown without showing the receiver mail address in the form

 FormIt, as of 4.2.5+, could select the receiver of the mail by a select dropdown.
 By doing this, you could avoid to create a spoofable form field, where a frontend user could enter an own mail addresses quite easily.
-The frontend user would only see a numbered list of receivers that are translated to email addresses inside of formit by FormIt properties.
+The frontend user would only see a numbered list of receivers that are translated to email addresses by FormIt properties.

 For this, you could use the following FormIt properties